danielpaulus/quicktime_video_hack/README.md

 5. ~~Complete packet documentation~~
 6. Send correct replies for clock SKEW packets
 7. Fix small bug in lengthfield based decoder
+8. Stream device audio over rtp as well

 Extra Goals:

-0. ~~Also save the device audio stream (I am already decoding it and receiving it, just not doing anything with it for now) ~~
+0. ~~Also save the device audio stream (I am already decoding it and receiving it, just not doing anything with it for now)~~
 1. [Port to Windows](https://github.com/danielpaulus/quicktime_video_hack/tree/windows/windows) (I don't know why, but still people use Windows nowadays)